 What happened was this: in the moment that I thanked this little boy for being kind, he looked at me, and did a double-take – he looked again – he smiled at me for the first time, looked deeply into my eyes and we both experienced a moment of connection in which we each saw and experienced something fundamentally human, and worthy, in the other.
 At that point there was a shift in his gentleness – it was because I had seen in him something that typically didn’t get seen, and I had responded to it.
 Kindness.
 Other-minded benevolence.
 It is powerful.

 I have two more stories.
 I want to share something that a young woman from one of our prison programmes said to me.
 My charity, Chatter Matters Tasmania, has been running the world-respected Circle of Security parent-child attachment program in the women’s prison in Tasmania.
 It teaches, in this case mums, to become attached to their children such that the security of attachment in the child is supported and grown.
-It supports the mental health of both parent and child.
-It can really shift and change the opportunities that that child will have in his future, if he can be securely attached with his mum.
+It supports the mental health of both parent and child, in case there is a situation where this relationship is disrupted you can get help and it can really shift and change the opportunities that that child will have in his future, if he can be securely attached with his mum.

 Whilst teaching this program a mum who had come in a little late to the group on this particular morning said: